nicholas-leonard/slides/nvidiagtc2016.md

 ## Exercise 4 : Recurrent Language Model

-Use the `recurrent-language-model.lua` script.

-Modify the script to do the following :
+Modify the `recurrent-language-model.lua` script to do the following :

   1. use `LSTM` , `FastLSTM` or `GRU` instead of `Recurrence` (hint : `LookupTable` then `SplitTable`);
   2. reach `150` perplexity (PPL) on validation set (hint : `FastLSTM.usenngraph = true`);